snomsionius/DiscordConnect/README.md

 # Content:
 ### 1. Setup
    # Setup

-It is quite easy and does not require much work.

    1. Head over to the Discord developer portal : https://discord.com/developers/applications
    2. Create an Application by giving it a name, e.g. "YouTube Music".
    3. Add the YouTube Logo PNG under "Rich Presence -> Art Assets" (Optional).
    4. Copy the Application ID from the GENERAL INFORMATION TAB.
    5. Paste the ID into the ApplicationID file behind the :.
    6. Add the JAVASCRIPT to the TAPERMONKEY ADD-ON for your browser.
    7. Run Discord.
    8. Run the .exe and remember the SERVER ADRESS from the NOTIFICATION.
    9. Paste this ADRESS into the TAPERMONKEY SCRIPT.
    10. That's it, have fun.
    11. If you want to, support this project on KO-FI: https://ko-fi.com/hornyboy73263

 ### 2. Customize your experience